arduino/library-registry/FAQ.md

 ### Can I install multiple versions of one library and use the proper one in my sketches?

 Library Manager installs libraries into your sketchbook's `libraries` folder.
 Since you cannot create two folders with the same name, we can't install two versions of the same library.
 However, you can switch between library versions by selecting the appropriate one from the version dropdown that pops up on Library Manager when more than one version is available.

+### How can I remove a library I installed via Library Manager?

+#### Arduino IDE 2.x

+Hover the mouse pointer over the "INSTALLED" label on the library listing in Library Manager.
+It will now change to "UNINSTALL", which you can click to uninstall that library.

+#### Classic Arduino IDE

+This version of the Arduino IDE does not have an integrated uninstall functionality, so you will need to remove the library manually.
+Open your sketchbook's `libraries` folder with your operating system's file explorer (Windows: Explorer, Mac: Finder, Linux: Nautilus, kfiles...) and delete the folder containing the library.

+#### Arduino CLI

+Libraries can be uninstalled via [the `arduino-cli lib uninstall` command](https://arduino.github.io/arduino-cli/latest/commands/arduino-cli_lib_uninstall/).